rafaelgalazzi/live-chat-overlay/README.md

-# Twitch Chat Overlay
+# Live Chat Overlay

-A lightweight, customizable overlay application that displays Twitch chat on top of your games or other applications.
-Perfect for streamers who want to monitor their chat while gaming with just one monitor.
+A lightweight, customizable overlay application that displays live chat on top of your games or other applications.
+Perfect for streamers who want to monitor their chat while gaming or working with just one monitor.

 ![Project Preview](./public/preview.png)

 ## Features

-- 🎮 **Always-On-Top Overlay**: Keeps Twitch chat visible above your games
+- 🎮 **Always-On-Top Overlay**: Keeps chat visible above your games or applications
 - 🖥️ **Electron Desktop App**: Runs independently of your browser
 - 🎨 **Customizable Appearance**: Adjust size, position, and transparency
 - 🔧 **Easy Setup**: Connect with your Twitch channel in seconds